yhunter-ru/yamaps/trunk/readme.txt

 * yamap container - ID of the existing block in the WP template.
 The map will be placed in the block with this ID.
 The new block in the content will not be created.

 * yaplacemark coord - Placemark coordinates
-* yaplacemark icon - Placemark icon
+* yaplacemark icon - Placemark icon type or custom icon url
 * yaplacemark color - Marker color
 * yaplacemark name - Placemark hint or content
 * yaplacemark url - Linked URL or post with ID will be opened by click on the placemark